-The present gore section is the upper calotte for Coronelli's large (110cm) globe showing the north pole and surrounding areas.
-The section includes extensive details in Greenland, Spitzbergen, Wiches Land, Yan Mayer Island, Davis Straits, Hudson's Bay, and Nova Zembla.
+The present gore section is the calotte for Coronelli's large (110cm) globe.
+The section includes extensive details in Greenland, Spitzbergen, Wiches Land, Yan Mayer Island, Davis Straits, Hudson's Bay and Nova Zembla.

 Vincenzo Maria Coronelli (1650-1718) was a Franciscan monk, cosmographer, cartographer and publisher, best known for his atlases and globes.
 Coronelli first studied printing in Ravenna at the age of 10.
 In 1663, he was accepted into the Conventual Franciscans, becoming a novice in 1665.
 In 1674, Coronelli earned his doctor's degree in theology in Rome.

 As a student, Coronelli excelled in math and astronomy.
 Shortly before 1678, Coronelli began working as a geographer and was commissioned to make a set of terrestrial and celestial globes for Ranuccio II Farnese, Duke of Parma.
 Each finely crafted globe was five feet in diameter (c.
 175cm) and so impressed the Duke that he made Coronelli his theologian, where his reputation began to grow.